matbrgz/guarahooks/README.md

 # Easy Hooks

-Set of reusable and customizable hooks that you can copy-and-paste into your apps.
+A set of reusable and customizable hooks that you can copy-and-paste into your apps.
 Free.
 Open Source and Open Code.

 ## Documentation

-Visit https://easy-hooks.vercel.app to view the documentation.
+Visit https://ez-hooks.vercel.app to view the documentation.

 ## Contributing

-Visit our [contributing guide](https://github.com/h3rmel/easy-hooks/blob/main/CONTRIBUTING.md) to learn how to contribute.
+Visit our [contributing guide](https://github.com/h3rmel/ez-hooks/blob/main/CONTRIBUTING.md) to learn how to contribute.
 It only takes ~5 minutes to add an hook!

 ## Authors